About Ryan Clark's Cure League

 Millions of people worldwide suffer from sickle cell disease — a common genetic blood disorder — and its potentially fatal complications.

-Ryan Clark's Cure League, conceived by Pittsburgh Steelers' safety and leading tackler Ryan Clark, raises money for sickle cell disease research, clinical care, and increased awareness about this painful, life-threatening disease.
+Ryan Clark's Cure League, conceived by Washington Redskins' safety and leading tackler Ryan Clark while he was with the Pittsburgh Steelers, raises money for sickle cell disease research, clinical care, and increased awareness about this painful, life-threatening disease.

 Ryan Clark and his wife Yonka have put their passion and energy into ending the ravages of sickle cell disease by championing Ryan Clark's Cure League.
 They’ve developed a new game plan that — with your help and support — will ignite a season of hope and victory for people with sickle cell disease.